acisops/acis_anomaly_pages/source/dpaa_shutdown.rst

 * DPA-A POWER should go to zero
 * 1DP28AVO (DPA-A +28V Input Voltage) is expected to have a small uptick, ~0.5 V, consistent with the load suddenly dropping to zero
-* The software and hardware bilevels will likely not have normal values if BEP side A is active.
+* The software and hardware bilevels will likely not have normal values if BEP side A is inactive.

 All other hardware telemetry should be nominal.
 The current values for these can be found on our Real-Time Telemetry pages.
 Older data can be examined from the dump files or the